-The tray-smash is a common variation of the smash where you contact the ball a little lower (about head height), slightly in front of you, and apply under-spin that will keep the ball low after it bounces.
+The tray-smash is a common variation of the smash where the contact point with the ball is a little lower (about head height), slightly in front of you.
+Apply under-spin that will keep the ball low after it bounces.
 The finish is high, over your shoulder.
 If your finish is low, you’ll have a higher chance to hit the ball into the net.
 It should feel like when you throw a ball far away.

-If you see your opponent preparing to hit a tray-smash you better have your knees well bent, and get ready to get down low to hit a ball off your shoe laces…
+If you see your opponent preparing to hit a tray-smash stay low behind the service line, knees well bent, and get ready to get down low to hit a ball off your shoe laces…

 Your goal is not to try to end the point, but to keep the pressure on your opponents and your team’s position at the net.
 The safest tray-smash is directed diagonally into the opposite corner as it’s the longer shot.
 In addition, as the ball goes to the corner, there is a good chance that it will bounce off two walls, increasing the difficulty for the returner.
 Your preference should be to aim for the side wall which makes for a more complex bounce to return.

 Notice the height of the bounce, it will tell you how effective your tray-smash is.
 If the bounce is high, your contact point may be too high, or you may need to apply more under-spin to get the ball to bounce lower.